PatrickKubica/express-watchlist/README.md

 # nodejs-watchlist
-Watchlist application using Node.js and MongoDB that lets you track and archive the movies and series that you intent to see
+Watchlist application using the Node.js framework Express and MongoDB that lets you track and archive the movies and series that you intent to see